mrkamel/search_cop/README.md

 ```

 What is happening here?
 Well, we specified `all` as an alias that consists of
-the columns `author` and `title`.
-As we, in addition, specified `all` to be a
+`author` and `title`.
+As we, in addition, specified `all` to be a fulltext
-fulltext attribute, AttrSearchable assumes there is a compound fulltext index
+attribute, AttrSearchable assumes there is a compound fulltext index present on
-present on `author` and `title`, such that the query is optimized accordingly.
+`author` and `title`, such that the query is optimized accordingly.
+Finally, we
+specified `all` to be the default attribute to search in, such that
+AttrSearchable can ignore other attributes, like e.g. `stock`, as long as they
+are not specified within queries directly (like for `stock > 0`).

 Other queries will be optimized in a similar way, such that AttrSearchable
 tries to minimize the fultext constraints within a query, namely `MATCH()